 Enabling confident decisions is the one thing we strive for at DeciZone.com.
-We have helped in building many flowcharts for all sorts of use cases.
+We have been involved in building many interactive flowcharts for all sorts of use cases.
 While judging the quality of a flowchart can get subjective, there are some best practices that we have learned over the time that significantly improve the effectiveness of your flowcharts.
 In this article, we try to share those best practices so that you can get the most out of your DeciZone navigable flowcharts.
-The best practices recommended here are general in nature and are focused on creating flowcharts that help individuals make good decisions in a highly efficient manner.
+The best practices recommended here are general in nature and are focused on creating interactive DeciZone flowcharts that help individuals make good decisions in a highly efficient manner.

 Now let's break it down and point out individual best practices used in the above flowchart.

 KISS, an acronym for "keep it simple, stupid", is a design principle noted by the U.S. Navy in 1960.
 The KISS principle states that most systems work best if they are kept simple rather than made complicated; therefore, simplicity should be a key goal in design, and unnecessary complexity should be avoided. - Wikipedia

 This one is obvious, but it's amazing how many times we get carried away with our use cases and end up using complicated language.
 We recommend using very simple conversational language where you as the author of the flowchart are talking to your viewer in the same tone as if you were talking to them on a phone call.
 Keep the sentences and questions as short and simple as possible.